Family relationships are complex…

 Family therapy can help.

-What are some common reasons for seeking family therapy?
+What are some common reasons for seeking family counseling or family therapy?

 - Does it seem harder to communicate with one another?

 - A new pattern of a family member going into seclusion?